hugoscurti/mesh-cutter/readme.md

 Note
 * The material used for the sphere is _GlassRefractive_ from Unity's Standard Assets
 * The material used for Suzanne monkey is _ToonLit_ from Unity's Standard Assets
+* Those materials are used in the project's scenes, but are not included in this repo.
+If you want to experiment with them, import the following folders from the Standard Assets:
+  * Effects/GlassRefraction
+  * Effects/ToonShading
+  * Prototyping/Materials
+  * Prototyping/Textures

 ## Future work